jargv/mig/README.md

     // to pause at this point until the query no longer returns
     // an error.
 Other migration sequences will be given a chance
-    // to run before this query is retried. mig.Prereq(`select 1 from app_user`),
+    // to run before this query is retried. mig.Prereq(`select 1 from app_user limit 0`),
     `
       CREATE TABLE photos (
         id int NOT NULL,
         owner_user_id int NOT NULL,

-        -- this would fail if the app_user table wasn't created -- however, the `mig.Prereq` query above ensures that -- the migration which creates the app_user table -- will have run before this query
-        FOREIGN KEY (owner_user_id) REFERENCES app_user(id)
+        -- this would fail if the app_user table wasn't created -- however, the 'mig.Prereq' query above ensures that -- the migration which creates the app_user table -- will have run before this migration runs FOREIGN KEY (owner_user_id) REFERENCES app_user(id)

         ... other columns